-The management of type 1 diabetes mellitus entails replacing the actions of the beta cells of the pancreatic islet to detect the needs of insulin and to have insulin administered according to the needs of the patient's body.
+The management of type 1 diabetes mellitus entails replacing the actions of the beta cells of the pancreatic islet to detect the need for insulin and to have insulin administered according to the needs of the patient's body.
 Insulin is a natural hormone, and it is an essential medication for a multitude of disease states.
 One of the most critical uses of insulin is in type 1 diabetes mellitus and type 2 diabetes mellitus.
 Insulin is one of the few medications indicated for use in the management of gestational diabetes.
-Due to its effects of driving potassium into the intracellular compartment, it has utility in the management of hyperkalemia.
+Due to its effects of driving potassium into the intracellular compartment, it has utility in managing hyperkalemia.
 Insulin is a component in the management of complications of diabetes mellitus, including diabetic ketoacidosis as well as the hyperosmolar hyperglycemic state.

 Mechanism of Action